-It is the a-family's obligation to supply information, documentation, and certification as needed for RRHA to fulfill its responsibilities.
+It is the family's obligation to supply information, documentation, and certification as needed for RRHA to fulfill its responsibilities.
 RRHA schedules appointments and sets deadlines to obtain information required to conduct annual or interim re-examinations.
 An applicant or participant who fails to keep an appointment, or to supply information required by a deadline without notifying RRHA, may be sent a Notice of Denial or Termination of Assistance for failure to attend the scheduled appointment or provide required information.

-The family will be given two opportunities to complete the annual reexamination attend the scheduled appointment before being issued a notice of termination or denial for breach of a family obligation.
-After issuance of the termination notice, if the family offers to correct the breach within the time allowed to initiate the grievance procedure request a hearing, the notice will be rescinded if the family offers to cure, and the family does not have a history of non-compliance.
-Termination is subject to a request for reasonable accommodations.
+The family will be given two opportunities to complete the annual reexamination before being issued a notice of termination or denial for breach of a family obligation.
+After issuance of the termination notice, if the family offers to correct the breach within the time allowed to initiate the grievance procedure, the notice will be rescinded if the family offers to cure, and the family does not have a history of non-compliance.

-Acceptable reasons for missing submission deadlines appointments or failing to provide information by deadlines include, but are not limited to:
+Acceptable reasons for missing submission deadlines or failing to provide information include, but are not limited to: